-UK rejects EU call to back down over Brexit Bill
+UK rejects EU call to back down over Brexit bill

-LONDON, United Kingdom (AFP) — Britain's Government yesterday defied threats from the European Union of legal action over contentious Brexit legislation, and pushed back against a brewing revolt within its own ranks for violating the binding divorce treaty.
+LONDON, United Kingdom (AFP)— Britain's government on Thursday defied threats from the European Union of legal action over contentious Brexit legislation, and pushed back against a brewing revolt within its own ranks for violating the binding divorce treaty.

 "How can we reproach Russia or China or Iran when their conduct falls below internationally accepted standards, when we are showing such scant regard for our treaty obligations?"
 Howard told the upper chamber House of Lords.